 What kind of blender should I use?

-The benefits of using a blender are that clean-up is easy, it’s a huge timesaver, and it is versatile.
+Using a blender means clean-up is easy, it’s a huge timesaver, and with so many uses for blenders, it’s very versatile.

 - Under $100 – Ninja Professional BL610